adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 12/13/2022 v1.0.2.5
+- Fixed bug where an error message was displayed and logged when a download was cancelled by the user
+- Fixed bug where Conversion controls were improperly changed after changing a format selection
+- Fixed bug where a conversion error occurred if Always Convert setting was enabled
+- Fixed bug that required you to unselect an audio format before selecting another audio format

 ### 11/23/2022 v1.0.2.4
 - Fixed bug where Control Panel was not scrollable when too large to fit in the window